Fresnillo (LON:FRES) Stock Price Down 5.6% – Here’s What Happened

-FRES has been the subject of several research reports.
-Berenberg Bank raised Fresnillo to a “buy” rating and increased their target price for the stock from GBX 840 ($11.15) to GBX 1,020 ($13.53) in a research report on Thursday, March 6th.
-Royal Bank of Canada reaffirmed a “sector perform” rating and set a GBX 880 ($11.68) target price on shares of Fresnillo in a research note on Thursday, March 13th.
-Finally, Canaccord Genuity Group upped their price target on Fresnillo from GBX 760 ($10.08) to GBX 805 ($10.68) and gave the stock a “hold” rating in a research note on Tuesday, February 25th.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Fresnillo currently has an average rating of “Hold” and a consensus price target of GBX 824 ($10.93).
+Several equities research analysts have commented on FRES shares.
+Berenberg Bank raised shares of Fresnillo to a “buy” rating and upped their target price for the company from GBX 840 ($11.17) to GBX 1,020 ($13.56) in a research note on Thursday, March 6th.
+Royal Bank of Canada reissued a “sector perform” rating and set a GBX 880 ($11.70) target price on shares of Fresnillo in a research note on Thursday, March 13th.
+Finally, Canaccord Genuity Group upped their target price on Fresnillo from GBX 760 ($10.11) to GBX 805 ($10.70) and gave the company a “hold” rating in a report on Tuesday, February 25th.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of GBX 824 ($10.96).

 Fresnillo Increases Dividend

-The business also recently announced a dividend, which will be paid on Friday, May 30th.
-Investors of record on Thursday, April 17th will be given a dividend of $0.68 per share.
-This is a positive change from Fresnillo’s previous dividend of $0.06.
+The firm also recently declared a dividend, which will be paid on Friday, May 30th.
+Investors of record on Thursday, April 17th will be paid a dividend of $0.68 per share.
+This is a boost from Fresnillo’s previous dividend of $0.06.
+This represents a dividend yield of 5.49%.
 The ex-dividend date of this dividend is Thursday, April 17th.
-This represents a dividend yield of 5.49%.
-Fresnillo’s dividend payout ratio is currently 29.82%.
+Fresnillo’s dividend payout ratio is presently 29.82%.

 Fresnillo plc is the world’s largest silver producer and Mexico’s largest gold producer, listed on the London and Mexican stock exchanges.